-When the gallstones are big enough it can lead to bile build-up inside the gallbladder.
+When the gallbladder stones are big enough it can lead to bile build-up inside the gallbladder.
 Eventually, this can lead to gallbladder becoming infected and inflated.
 This is known as acute cholecystitis.
 To prevent such infection, one should get rid of gallstones right away.

 A cholecystectomy or removal of the gallbladder is a common operation for gallbladder pain from gallstones.
 However, the risk of complications depends on your overall health, type of surgery and the reason for your gallstones removal.
 There are several side-effects of traditional surgery for gallbladder removal.

-Here are Top 10 Side-Effects of Gallbladder Removal
+Here are the Top 10 Side-Effects of Gallbladder Removal

 Difficulty in digesting food